February 22, 2015 § Leave a comment

 Most of you should probably be just fine with the first couple of columns, but it never hurts to keep it thorough for those of you that run a tight ship.

-Since everyone has a different bag of tricks regarding these sort of checklists, I went ahead made it available as both an Excel file or a PDF.
+Since everyone has a different bag of tricks regarding these sort of checklists, I went ahead and made it available as both a PDF and an Excel file.

 Naturally, those of you that wish to tweak and modify the checklist will be happiest with the Excel sheet, but for those of you with more standard requirements the PDF should be more than enough to handle your needs.

 If any of you manage to vastly improve it and would like to share the love, please pass it along and I will go ahead and make it available here for download.
 Until then, thank you for taking the time to check it out, and I hope you find it helpful.

 December 18, 2014 § Leave a comment